 Each student is eligible to receive up to 11 full-length sessions (45 - 60 minutes) per term, which translates to one session per week of every 11-week term.
 Sessions may be scheduled for in person at the Summerdale and Lancaster campuses, or over the phone.
 Counseling Services has the discretionary power to provide additional sessions per term or during the breaks between terms, although the student must be enrolled in the following term to receive services during a break.
-Students will be referred to outside counseling Services does not provide medication management, and students interested in pursuing medication will be connected with outside providers for that service.
+Students will be referred to outside counseling resources if Counseling Services is unable to provide the appropriate level of care.
+Counseling Services does not provide medication management, and students interested in pursuing medication will be connected with outside providers for that service.
 Students will be notified if they are scheduled with a graduate intern; students have the right to refuse services from a graduate intern in favor of working with a staff clinician.
-Please contact Counseling Services at 717-728-2416 or CPCcounselor@ centralpenn.edu to learn more or schedule an appointment.
+Please contact Counseling Services at 717-728-2416 or CPCcounselor@centralpenn.edu to learn more or schedule an appointment.